nexusformat/NIAC/management_guide.md

    * Date and time of the meeting.
    * link to the meeting agenda page.
    * Attach the calendar `.ics` file.
+   * If special guests have been invited to join the meeting, then make sure they also receive the email.

 ## Membership Vote